-Here are 3 “Power Breakfasts” for Energy and Weight Loss
+3 Power Breakfasts for Energy and Weight Loss

-1- The “On The Go” Breakfast.
 Sometimes you just don’t have time to throw together a big production.
-Here’s a quickie that I make in about 1 ½ minutes
+(Check out benefits of portion control also).

-1 cup full fat yogurt
+- 1 cup full fat yogurt

 180 calories, 9 grams fat, 16 grams carb, 9 grams protein

-Small handful of chopped walnuts
+- Small handful of chopped walnuts

 119 calories, 11 grams fat, 2 grams carb, 3 grams protein

-½ cup berries (blueberries, blackberries or raspberries) 42 calories, 0 grams fat, 11 grams carb, 0 grams protein
+- ½ cup berries (blueberries, blackberries or raspberries) 42 calories, 0 grams fat, 11 grams carb, 0 grams protein

 - I’ll usually mix this concoction up in a bowl and eat it.
 Then, I’ll chase it down with 30 grams whey protein mixed with water 128 calories, 0 grams fat, 2 grams carb, 30 grams protein.

 Total: 469 calories, 20 grams fat, 27 grams carb, 42 grams protein

 I first had a frittata at a diner in NYC a few years ago, and I’ve been making my own version ever since.
-I don’t know how it’s “officially” made, but here’s my own super- protein packed version
+I don’t know how it’s “officially” made, but here’s my own super- protein packed version.

 - 6 eggs (2 yolks kept in, the rest whites)

 202 calories, 10 grams fat, 0 grams carb, 28 grams protein

-1 can of pre- sliced mushrooms
+- 1 can of pre- sliced mushrooms

 40 calories, 0 grams fat, 6 grams carb, 4 grams protein

-1 Sweet Italian sausage (usually I’ve already got some cooked up so I just chop it up and throw it in.)
+- 1 Sweet Italian sausage (usually I’ve already got some cooked up so I just chop it up and throw it in.)

 182 calories 14 grams fat, 0 grams carb, 14 grams protein